AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/marketing-automation/customerio-webhook.md

 Once you have retrieved your streaming endpoint and dataflow ID, build a URL based on the following pattern: ```{STREAMING_ENDPOINT}?x-adobe-flow-id={DATAFLOW_ID}```.
 For example, a constructed webhook URL may look like: ``https://dcs.adobedc.net/collection/febc116d22ba0ea2868e9c93b199375302afb8a589617700991bb8f3f0341ad7?x-adobe-flow-id=439b3fc4-3042-4a3a-b5e0-a494898d3fb0``

-## Set up Reporting Webhook in [!DNL Customer.io] {#set-up-webhook}
+## Set up reporting webhook in [!DNL Customer.io] {#set-up-webhook}

-Login to your account on [[!DNL Customer.io]](https://customer.io/) and create a reporting webhook by following this [tutorial](https://customer.io/docs/webhooks/#setup).
+With your webhook URL created, you can now set up your reporting webhook using the [!DNL Customer.io] user interface.
+For steps on setting up reporting webhooks, please read the [[!DNL Customer.io] guide](https://customer.io/docs/webhooks/#setup) on setting up webhooks.

-Use the [URL](#get-streaming-endpoint-url) that was constructed in the [!DNL WEBHOOK ENDPOINT] field.
+In the [!DNL Customer.io] user interface, input your [webhook URL](#get-streaming-endpoint-url) in the [!DNL WEBHOOK ENDPOINT] field.

 ![[DNL Customer.io] UI screenshot showing the webhook endpoint field](../../../../images/tutorials/create/marketing-automation/customerio-webhook/webhook.png)

+>[!TIP]
+>
-Refer to the [!DNL Customer.io] [events](https://customer.io/docs/webhooks/#events) documentation section to understand in detail on the various events that can be selected, each events' message will be ingested into Platform when any [!DNL Customer.io] action event trigger criteria are satisfied.
+>You can subscribe to a variety of different events for your reporting webhook.
+Each events' message will be ingested to Platform when a [!DNL Customer.io] action event trigger criteria is met.
+For more information on the different events, please refer to the the [[!DNL Customer.io] events documentation](https://customer.io/docs/webhooks/#events).

 ## Next steps {#next-steps}

-By following this tutorial you have successfully [configured a dataflow to bring data into Platform](https://experienceleague.adobe.com/docs/experience-platform/sources/ui-tutorials/dataflow/marketing-automation.html).
+By following this tutorial you have successfully configured a streaming dataflow to bring your [!DNL Customer.io] data to Experience Platform.
+To monitor the data that is being ingested, refer to the guide on [monitoring streaming dataflows using Platform UI](../../monitor-streaming.md).

 ## Additional resources {#additional-resources}